vbalbarin/azure-set-panexternaldynamiciplists-runbook/README.md

   -Properties @{"ContentType" = "text/plain;charset=ansi"}

 # You can run the runbook here to populate the blobs and test locally
+# Powershell runbooks driven by events or schedules take a single parameter:
+# `-Webhook`
+# This is a JSON payload that serializes the Powershell parameters.
+# Two versions of the script are furnished:
+# 1. A version that utiliizes conventional Powershell commandlet parameters and is intended to be executed interactively.
+These are furnished in the task blade.
+# 2. A version that wraps these parameters as a webhook to be delivered by a scheduled event or Logic App step.
+# Since this will run as a scheduled event we will import the webhook version.
+# We will test this version locally.

+# Grab all of the Subscription Ids to which the runbook automation was assigned a reader role
+$AZURE_SUBSCRIPTION_IDS = $(Get-AzSubscription).Id

+# Construct the test webhook payload by dot source the payload script:
+. ./runbook/webhook-version/Set-TestWebhookVariable.ps1

+# Check that SubscriptionIds, StorageAccount, and StorageContainer have correct values:
+$testWebhook.RequestBody

+./runbook/webhook-version/Set-YalePanExternalDynamicIpLists.ps1 -Webhook $testWebhook -Verbose

+# Test

+# Nonwebhook version:
+# ./runbook/nonwebhook-version/Set-YalePanExternalDynamicIpLists.ps1 -SubscriptionIds @('all') `
+#                                            -StorageAccount "$AZURE_STORAGE_ACCOUNT_NAME" `
-./runbook/Set-YalePanExternalDynamicIpLists.ps1 -SubscriptionIds @('all') -StorageAccount "$AZURE_STORAGE_ACCOUNT_NAME" -StorageContainer "$AZURE_STORAGE_CONTAINER_NAME" -Verbose
+#                                            -StorageContainer "$AZURE_STORAGE_CONTAINER_NAME" #`
+#                                            -Verbose

+# This script was executed under our current logged in AAD context and we have ownership over
+# the storage account blobs.

-# Set Storage Blob Contributor role for RunAs account to allow the runbook to update blobs
+# We must set Storage Blob Contributor role for RunAs account to allow the runbook to update blobs
 $splat=@{}
 $splat = @{
   ObjectId = "$AZURE_AUTOMATION_RUNASACCOUNT_SP_OBJID"